 Golden Buddha Temple Mandala

-The mandala of Golden Buddha Temple was designed as an abode for the 100 peaceful and wrathful deities in the Tibetan Buddhist pantheon.
-This six story, full scale mandala is set to be built in the beautiful valley of Martham, Sikkim, India (near Rumtek).
-Pema Namdol's contemporary design of Golden Buddha Temple incorporates unique modern design elements, including an inner sanctuary which will serve as a guesthouse for retreatants and visiting Lamas.
+The mandala of Golden Buddha Temple was designed as an abode for the One Hundred Peaceful and Wrathful (Shi-tro) deities in the Tibetan Buddhist pantheon.
+This six story, full scale mandala is set to be built as a mandala temple in the beautiful valley of Martham, Sikkim, India (near Rumtek).